 Proper Care of Red Jasper

 Though jaspers are hardy, durable stones, the best method for cleaning red jasper is to simply use warm soapy water with a soft cloth or brush.
 Be sure to dry the stone and all jewelry settings thoroughly before storing or wearing.
 Remove jasper jewelry before playing sports or any other activity leading to perspiration.
 Clean jaspers quickly if they become dirty to preserve the colors of this porous stone.
-It is also best to avoid prolonged exposure to extreme heat.
-Prolonged heat is used to change color in quartzes.

 To learn more about jasper and other gemstones, order your copy of Walter Schumann's revised and expanded edition of Gemstones of the World.